To nurture the next generation of global citizens

 This does not include the home stay fee (mentioned above) and air fare.

-(On your credit card statement, you will see that it was charged by "Akari Enterprises, LLC.”)
+(On your credit card statement, you will see that it was charged by "Akari Enterprises, LLC.”
+In the comment section, please mention the name of the person who referred you to this camp.
+We would like to thank the person.)

 We rely on accurate attendance to prepare teaching materials and to plan lessons for our group lessons.
 If you need to withdraw from a camp, you must inform us in writing via email.